IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 In terms of performance, Numba code is often a roller coaster :roller_coaster:

-Numba is a just-in-time compiler that analyzes and optimizes code, and finally uses the [LLVM compiler library](https://github.com/numba/llvmlite) to generate a machine code version of a Python function to be compiled.
+Numba is a just-in-time (JIT) compiler that analyzes and optimizes code, and finally uses the [LLVM compiler library](https://github.com/numba/llvmlite) to generate a machine code version of a Python function to be compiled.
 But sometimes, even if the function looks efficient on paper, Numba may generate a suboptimal machine code because of some variables or their types not interacting optimally.
-In such a case, the code may still run very fast compared to a similar implementation with Python or even with another JIT compiler, but there is a lot of space for improvement that may be hard to discover, even for experienced users.
-There are even cases where switching the lines where variables are defined suddenly and unexpectedly has a negative/positive effect on performance.
+In such a case, the code may still run very fast compared to a similar implementation with Python or even to another JIT compiler, but there is a lot of space for improvement that may be hard to discover, even for experienced users.
+There are even cases where switching the lines in which variables are defined suddenly and unexpectedly has a negative/positive effect on performance.

 Apart from [official tips](https://numba.pydata.org/numba-doc/latest/user/performance-tips.html),